bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     show

-# The 'var' command
+# The 'let' command

-The 'var' command would define a variable that is capable of holding a Complex number.
-The basic syntax of using a 'var' command is similar to that of a 'let' command in that a variable name (must conform to the rule of a valid variable name) is specified followed by an equal sign and then an arithmetic expression.
+The 'let' command would define a variable that is capable of holding a Complex number.
+The basic syntax of using a 'let' command is the following:

-    var a = 1 + 2
+    let a := 1 + 2

-This variable 'a' can then be used inside another expression directly.

-    var b = 3 * a
+    let b := 3 * a

-Unlike 'let', which defines a environment variable that holds a real number, variables such as 'a' and 'b' above can hold a complex number.
+    let c := abs(b) + sqrt(b)

+It starts with the keyword 'let', followed by the variable name, followed by ":=", and followed by an arithmetic expression which may contain number, variables, and function.

 The imaginary part of a complex number is to be expressed by the constant 'I'.
 For instance, variable 'a' is to hold a value that is '1+2i' and 'b' the '3+6i'.

-    var a = 1 + 2*I
-    var b = 3 * a

-Note that it is perfectly legal for 'I' to also appear in an expression that is after the equal sign of a 'let' command, except that only the "real" part of the imaginary number that is the result of that expression will be extracted and assigned to the variable.
-In the example below the environment variable 'b' will be assigned a value is the real number of 3.

-    var a = 1 + 2*I
+    let a := 1 + 2*I
     let b := 3 * a

-Another thing that has to keep in mind that a variable defined by a 'var' command remains in effect for as long as the program goes.
+Another thing that has to keep in mind that a variable defined by a 'let' command remains only in effect within its own scope.
+This mean that if this command appears inside a body of a 'for' loop, then this variable will only be visible within this body and only after it has been created.

-If a function defined by a "fn" command references a variable, this variable does not have to exist by the time the "fn" command is run.
-However, it has to exist when the function is "called".
-Thus, following is valid.
+A variable defined by the 'let' command is also visible within the function body of a 'fn' command.
+In the following case the variable 'b' will be assigned the value of '7'.

+    let a := 5
     fn f(x) = x + a
-    var a = 3
-    var b = f(4)

-The value of 'b' will be 7, rather than NaN, because when function 'f' is called inside an expression for initializing the value for 'b', variable 'a' has already been defined.

-Thus, in a sense, the 'var' command is to define a global variable.
-This variable exists before any "fn" function is called, and will persist after.
-However, if a "fn" function has an argument that is the same name as a 'var' variable, then this variable will be treated as the name of the argument.
-For instance, in the following example variable 'b' will be assigned a value of 1, not 3.
+    let b := f(2)

+Note that if the body of a function defined by a "fn" command references a variable, this variable does not have to exist at the time the "fn" command is run.
+However, it does has to exist when the function is "called".
+Thus, the following would have had the same effect of the one above

+    fn f(x) = x + a
+    let a := 5
+    let b := f(2)

+A variable defined by the 'let' command can also appears within the dollar-expression such as

+    let a := 1
+    draw (0,0)~(${a},${2*a})

+in which case the 'draw' command above will be run as

+    draw (0,0)~(1,2)

+The same dollar-expression can also appear within a 'fn' command body.
+However, the only difference is that it will be replaced by a string that equals to the 'real' value of that variable, as a variable is capable of holding a complex number.
+Thus, the dollar-expression is defined to replace any Complex number expression with a string that equals to its real part only.
+Thus, following two definitions of functions are equilvalent.

+    let a := 5
+    fn f(x) = x + a
+    let b := f(2)

+    let a := 5
-    fn f(x) = x
+    fn f(x) = x + ${a}
-    var x = 3
-    var b = f(1)
+    let b := f(2)

+One advantage of not using the dollar-sign within a 'fn' body is that the value of the variable does not have to be defined at that time, where if a dollar-expression is used then that variable is expected to exist by the time it is used.